thomas-moysiadis/Water-Level-Control-of-Three-Consecutive-Tanks/README.md

 - `functions/`
   - `myStateFunction.m` - Nonlinear state-space model
   - `myStateJacobian.m` - Jacobian of nonlinear ODEs with respect to states and inputs
-  - `obj_fun.m` - Objective function for the linear MPC with embedded constraints
+  - `obj_fun.m` - Quadratic objective function for the linear MPC with embedded constraints
   - `ode_fun.m` - Nonlinear model used for control feedback

 ## How to Run